Skip to content

 1. Fill a medium sized pot half way full with water.

-2. Place a glass pyrex measuring cup in the water.
+2. Place a Pyrex measuring cup in the water.

 3. Add all ingredients except the essential oil and allow to thoroughly melt.